Swpn0neel/C-Programming/README.md

 43. Compare the length of two strings using pointers and functions.
 44. Find the sum of consecutive array elements using pointers and functions.
 45. Print the first n terms of the fibonacci series using recursion.
+46. Print all numbers between 1 and n using pointers and functions.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.